firefly-iii/firefly-iii.org/using-docker.md

 3. OPTIONAL: Ports If you would like to specify a diffrent port modify the ports line.
 Ports are specified in the format of host:container if you want firefly-iii exposed on port `9001` it would be `"9001:80"` if you would rather it be on `443` it would be `"443:80"`
 4. Run the modified command now
 5. Proceed to the "init-database" step below if this is your first time running firefly-iii.
-6. After the database is initialized you may navigate to your `http://dockerhostaddress:9001` or whatever port you chose and firefly-iii will be running.
+6. After the database is initialized you may navigate to firefly-ii using `http://dockerhostaddress:portyouchose`
-7. To update the container just run
+7. To update the container just run `docker stop firefly-app && docker pull jc5x/firefly-iii && docker start firefly-app`
-`docker pull jc5x/firefly-iii`

 ```
 docker run \